Ekdohibs/flambda-backend/README.md

   pattern matching is one of the few constructions remaining.

 - `letrec.ml`:
-  This failed to due to a bug in the compilation of recursive values.
+  This failed due to a bug in the compilation of recursive values.
 While this example was written by hand after suspecting a bug from the code, chamelon is still able to minimize it to provide an easier-to-debug example.

-- `seq.ml`:
+- `seqtest.ml`:
   This example failed due to a bug where non-simplified versions of functions ended up in the output, which the code didn't expect.